WhiteboxHub/project-talentscreen-rag/README.md

 ---

-*This repository ion TalentScreen RAG *
+*This repository for TalentScreen RAG *